Guiding research design principles:

 Methodology, in general, cannot merely be reduced to an instrumentalist approach of methods only.
 Methodology is certainly more than our knowledge of using different research methods.
 Although methods are indeed key, methodology is also about process and the principles necessary for designing and guiding TDR processes in a transformative direction — something methods per se cannot do.

-TTDR processes normally embedded in some or other formative contexts — shaping and being shaped by the latter.
+TTDR processes are normally embedded in some or other formative contexts — shaping (changing) and being shaped (adapting) by the latter.
 When adopting narrative action research (NAR), the following principles play a key role in guiding the on-going re/designing of said dynamic TTDR processes:

 - Distributed ethnography1 2 — means working both within and across diverse groups of people and the many different ways & means in which they make sense of their own lived experiences / realities.
 In other words, working with and through many different sets of interpretive ‘eyes’ and ‘ears’ as it were — not only those of the researchers.

 - Co-design ~ When taken together, the three principles of epistemic justice, self-signification and distributed cognition form a formidable trio of guiding principles for co-designing TTDR processes.
 In practice, this means co-constructing the tools with which to co-produce said systems, target and transformation knowledge (see homepage).
 When adopting NAR, this translates into co-constructing key aspects of the research tool — signification frameworks — prior to going into the field with which to collect the data / stories (see methods page).

 - Deep reflexive learning ~ this means the learning of learning — or in the words of Gregory Bateson1 2 triple-loop transformative learning.
 In the practice of TTDR processes, this means using the new insights and understandings gained from deep reflective learning for real-time decision-making and re-designing the directionality of the unfolding research process.